jordwalke/PackageJsonForCompilers/README.md

-So `PackageJsonForCompilers`'s directory layout is flexible enough to support compiling of multiple versions of a *single* package, in their isolated quarantined areas, but this last example shows that it's also flexible enough to support a *single* version of a package compiled *multiple times* in the
+So `pjc`'s directory layout is flexible enough to support compiling of multiple versions of a *single* package, in their isolated quarantined areas, but this last example shows that it's also flexible enough to support a *single* version of a package compiled *multiple times* in the